 I founded Shiva Soundsystem in 2000, with musicians evolving my DJ sets in to a live band.
 This then exploded into a sprawling collective with a large warehouse HQ in Hackney that ran hundreds of clubnights, programmed festivals, developed a ton of associated artists and a record label.

 As I was being interviewed a lot by the BBC, it seemed like a natural step to becoming a presenter across their networks, starting in 2003 with a one-off special on BBC Radio One.
-A regular show on BBC Asian Network “Electro East” started in 2006 for 4 years, representing the alternative side of music on that station and I also dipped my toe into more mainstream presenting stuff with a bunch of TV appearances.
+A regular show on BBC Asian Network “Electro East” started in 2006 for 4 years, representing the alternative side of music on the station.
+I also dipped my toe into the mainstream side of presenting with a bunch of live and TV appearances.

 I was a BBC Radio One DJ for a few years alongside Shiva Soundsystem label mate D-Code, representing the flip-side to Drum and Bass and genre-blurring, with guests like Matt Helders from Arctic Monkeys and exclusives from the Prodigy with Dave Grohl.
 As well as our show, we did a bunch of stand-ins and co-presents with Mary Anne Hobbs, Annie Mac and Zane Lowe.